jgieseler/wind-3dp-loader/docs/index.rst

-Solar Orbiter MAG Loader Documentation
+Wind 3DP MAG Loader Documentation
 -----------------------------

 This is the documentation for wind-3dp-loader.